acidanthera/CryptexFixup/README.md

 - Delta Updates will not be supported with patched Cryptexes, Full Updates will be requested instead.
   - Delta: 1-3GB~
   - Full Update: 12GB
-  - Additionally Apple's new Rapid Security Response updates are broken with patched Cryptexes as Apple is distributing x86_h Cryptexes as a part of the update.
+  - Additionally Apple's new Rapid Security Response updates are broken with patched Cryptexes as Apple is distributing x86_h (stock Intel) Cryptexes as a part of the update.
 - If CryptexFixup determines your system already supports AVX2.0, it will not do anything (unless explicitly requested).
   - Systems supporting AVX2.0 natively:
     - Intel Haswell and newer